Are You Looking for a Crane Accident Attorney in New York?

 In New York, crane accidents account for numerous injuries and deaths each year.
 These accidents result from negligent and careless use of cranes as a result of inadequate supervision at construction sites as well as negligent crane design by the product manufacturer and failure to properly warn of hazards known to the manufacturer.

-The New York Crane Accident Lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman and Mackauf are among the most sought after for their legal expertise in the field of Construction Accident and Labor Law.
+The New York Crane Accident Lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman and Mackauf are among the most sought after for their legal expertise in the field of Construction Accidents and Labor Law.
 They have helped numerous victims of crane accident and their family to recover proper compensation for their damages and loss.
 Recently our attorneys obtained a $10 million settlement for a woman who suffered serious injury after a crane fell on her leg at a construction site in New York.

 Crane accident injuries and deaths most often occurred when cranes operators and maintenance personnel are not properly trained.
 In order to determine who was responsible in a crane accident our team of attorneys and experts will find out: